googleforgames/open-match/README.md

 1. Matchmaking "Function" (MMF)
 1. Evaluator

-**Core** components are fully open source and *can* be modified, but are designed to support the majority of matchmaking scenarios *without need to change the source code*.
+While **core** components are fully open source and *can* be modified, they are designed to support the majority of matchmaking scenarios *without need to change the source code*.
 The Open Match repository ships with simple **customizable** example MMF and Evaluator processes, but it is expected that most users will want full control over the logic in these, so they have been designed to be as easy to modify or replace as possible.

 ### Frontend API

-The job of the Frontend API is to accept the player data and put it in state storage so your Matchmaking Function (MMF) can access it.
+The Frontend API accepts the player data and puts it in state storage so your Matchmaking Function (MMF) can access it.

-The Frontend API is a server application that implements the gRPC service defined in `api/protobuf-spec/frontend.proto`.
+The Frontend API is a server application that implements the [gRPC](https://grpc.io/) service defined in `api/protobuf-spec/frontend.proto`.
 At the most basic level, it expects clients to connect and send:
-* a **unique ID** of the group of players (the group can contain any number of players, including only one)
+* A **unique ID** for the group of players (the group can contain any number of players, including only one).
-* a **json blob** containing all player-related data you want to use in your matchmaking function.
+* A **json blob** containing all player-related data you want to use in your matchmaking function.

 The client is expected to maintain a connection, waiting for an update from the API that contains the details required to connect to a dedicated game server instance (an 'assignment').
 There are also basic functions for removing an ID from the matchmaking pool or an existing match.

 ### Backend API

-The job of the Backend API is to put match profiles in state storage that your Matchmaking Function (MMF) can access and use to decide which players should be put into a match together, then return those matches to dedicated game server instances.`
+The Backend API puts match profiles in state storage which the Matchmaking Function (MMF) can access and use to decide which players should be put into a match together, then return those matches to dedicated game server instances.

-The Backend API is a server application that implements the gRPC service defined in `api/protobuf-spec/backend.proto`.
+The Backend API is a server application that implements the [gRPC](https://grpc.io/) service defined in `api/protobuf-spec/backend.proto`.
 At the most basic level, it expects to be connected to your online infrastructure (probably to your server scaling manager or scheduler, or even directly to a dedicated game server), and to receive:
-* a **unique ID** of a matchmaking profile.
+* A **unique ID** for a matchmaking profile.
-* a **json blob** containing all the match-related data you want to use in your matchmaking function, in an 'empty' match object.
+* A **json blob** containing all the match-related data you want to use in your matchmaking function, in an 'empty' match object.

 Your game backend is expected to maintain a connection, waiting for 'filled' match objects containing a roster of players.
-The backend API also provides a return path for your game backend to return dedicated game server connection details (an 'assignment') to the game client, and to delete these 'assignments'.
+The Backend API also provides a return path for your game backend to return dedicated game server connection details (an 'assignment') to the game client, and to delete these 'assignments'.

 ### Matchmaking Function Orchestrator (MMFOrc)

-The job of the MMFOrc is to kick off your custom matchmaking function (MMF) for every profile submitted to the Backend API.
+The MMFOrc kicks off your custom matchmaking function (MMF) for every profile submitted to the Backend API.
 It also runs the Evaluator to resolve conflicts in case more than one of your profiles matched the same players.

 The MMFOrc exists to orchestrate/schedule your **custom components**, running them as often as required to meet the demands of your game.
 MMFOrc runs in an endless loop, submitting MMFs and Evaluator jobs to Kubernetes.

 ### Evaluator

-The job of the evaluator is to resolve conflicts when multiple matches want to include the same player(s).
+The Evaluator resolves conflicts when multiple matches want to include the same player(s).

-The evaluator is a component run by the matchmaker function orchestrator after the matchmaker functions have been run, and some proposed results are available.
-The evaluator's job is to look at all the proposed matches, and if multiple proposals contain the same player(s), to break the tie.
-In many simple matchmaking setups with only a few game modes and matchmaking functions that always look at different parts of the matchmaking pool, the evaluator may functionally be a no-op or first-in-first-out algorithm.
-In complex matchmaking setups where, for example, a player can queue for multiple types of matches, the evaluator provides the critical customizability to evaluate all available proposals and approve those that will passed to your game servers.
+The Evaluator is a component run by the Matchmaker Function Orchestrator (MMFOrc) after the matchmaker functions have been run, and some proposed results are available.
+The Evaluator looks at all the proposed matches, and if multiple proposals contain the same player(s), it breaks the tie.
+In many simple matchmaking setups with only a few game modes and matchmaking functions that always look at different parts of the matchmaking pool, the Evaluator may functionally be a no-op or first-in-first-out algorithm.
+In complex matchmaking setups where, for example, a player can queue for multiple types of matches, the Evaluator provides the critical customizability to evaluate all available proposals and approve those that will passed to your game servers.

-Large-scale concurrent matchmaking functions is a complex topic, and users who wish to do this are encouraged to engage with the Open Match community about patterns and best practices.
+Large-scale concurrent matchmaking functions is a complex topic, and users who wish to do this are encouraged to engage with the [Open Match community](https://github.com/GoogleCloudPlatform/open-match#get-involved) about patterns and best practices.

 ### Matchmaking Functions (MMFs)

-Matchmaking Functions are run by the matchmaker function orchestrator - once per profile it sees in state storage.
-The matchmaking function is run as a Job in Kubernetes, and has full access to read and write from state storage.
+Matchmaking Functions (MMFs) are run by the Matchmaker Function Orchestrator (MMFOrc) &mdash; once per profile it sees in state storage.
+The MMF is run as a Job in Kubernetes, and has full access to read and write from state storage.
 At a high level, the encouraged pattern is to write a MMF in whatever language you are comfortable in that can do the following things:

-1. Read/write from the Open Match state storage, Open Match ships with Redis as the default state storage
+1. Read/write from the Open Match state storage &mdash; Open Match ships with Redis as the default state storage.
-1. Be packaged in a (Linux) Docker container
+1. Be packaged in a (Linux) Docker container.
-1. Read a profile you wrote to state storage using the Backend API
+1. Read a profile you wrote to state storage using the Backend API.
-1. Select from the player data you wrote to state storage using the Frontend API
+1. Select from the player data you wrote to state storage using the Frontend API.
-1. Run your custom logic to try to find a match
+1. Run your custom logic to try to find a match.
-1. Write the match object it creates to state storage at a specified key
+1. Write the match object it creates to state storage at a specified key.
-1. Remove the players it selected from consideration by other MMFs
+1. Remove the players it selected from consideration by other MMFs.
-1. [optional but recommended] Export stats for metrics collection
+1. (Optional, but recommended) Export stats for metrics collection.

 Example MMFs are provided in Golang and C#.